As part of their capstone, Urban Studies students may hold an internship with a non-profit organization or government agency.

 An urban design non-profit that solicits public participation in order to design sustainable neighborhood plans that meet residents’ specific needs.

-For students completing their service learning requirement outside approved courses or individual internships, communication with the Program Manager for Service Learning is required.
+For students completing their service learning requirement outside approved courses or individual internships, communication with the Assistant Director for Community Based Learning is required.
 All service learning criteria apply.
 Students must complete the Placement Objectives Agreement.

 With prior approval, students may arrange their service learning experience under the auspices of one of the following:

 Stanford in New York: All students at Stanford in New York complete a substantive internship, and enroll in a course that supports the internship academically.
 The fall quarter, focusing on Urban Studies, Architecture, Design, and the Arts is especially suitable for Urban Studies majors, as is the spring quarter (starting in 2018), focusing on the global city.
 See examples of fall quarter internships.